django-cms/django-cms/docs/getting_started/configuration.rst

         ('en', gettext('English')),
     )

-.. note:: Make sure you only define languages which are also in :setting:`LANGUAGES`.
+.. note:: Make sure you only define languages which are also in :setting:`django:LANGUAGES`.

 .. setting:: CMS_LANGUAGE_FALLBACK